What is BreatheAware?

+We learned that the company was founded by Curt Rosenthal, Peter Hermann, and David May.
 Previously, Curt (Chief Innovation Officer) worked in soccer coaching, training, programming, and business development with a variety of organizations.
 Peter (CEO) has a sales and enterprise technology consulting background, while David (Director of Technology) has a software background.

 Does BreatheAware Have Any Competition?

-Omvana, Take a Break!, and Sattva can do much of the same at no charge.
+Omvana, Take a Break!, and Sattva can do much of the same, at no charge.
 For more free and paid options, we’d recommend checking out Healthline’s Best Meditation Apps of 2016.

 We can even help you get started on the right foot by reading 6 Ways to Naturally Improve Your Focus, Energy, Productivity, and Decrease Stress.